grvsrm/grvsrm.github.io/_pages/about.md

 I have a keen interest in using data to gain insights.
 My inclination is more towards decision making using data rather than making data products.
 My pursuit to learn more on how to use data led me to [Indian School of Business](https://www.isb.edu/), Hyderabad in 2018 where I finished [Advanced Management Programme in Business Analytics (AMPBA)](https://www.isb.edu/advanced-management-programme-in-business-analytics) in 2019.
 Going back to academia after so many years in Industry was a pleasant experience.
 I enjoyed studying again, specially in ISB, It was an enriching experience.
 I have written more about this programme in a blog than can be found [here].

 I have a varied area of interests.
 I am always keen in trying new things, learning is a life long journey for me.
 I find joy in doing different things.
-I am
+More details [here].

 If you are interested in knowing more about data science projects, do check my portfolio [here].
 Feel free to reach out to me on my social media handles given on the side bar in the left.